chamburr/wyvor/web/content/faq.md

 Use .help to get started with Wyvor!
 The command list can be found on the commands page.
 We also recommend you to use our feature-rich and intuitive dashboard for the best experience.

-# Is there any Wyvor premium plans?
+# Are there any Wyvor premium plans?

 Yes, scroll down to the footer.